About this insurance

 Here’s how it works

-You can also purchase additional voluntary coverage for your all-terrain vehicle.
-The options include comprehensive, which is protection against theft, vandalism and other perils, and collision, which is coverage for damage to your vehicle caused by a collision with another object or by upset.
+You can also purchase additional voluntary coverage for your snowmobile.
+The options include comprehensive, which is protection namely against fire, theft and vandalism, and collision, which is coverage for damage to your vehicle caused by a collision with another object or by upset.

 For more details on eligibility, visit our restrictions section.

-- You reside in Alberta, Yukon, Northwest Territories and Nunavut, Ontario, Quebec or an Atlantic province.
+- You must reside in one of the following provinces: Alberta, Yukon, Northwest Territories and Nunavut, Ontario, Quebec or an Atlantic province.

 The information and examples provided in this section are intended as general information only.
 This does not constitute legal or insurance advice, nor does it pertain to determination of fault.
 In all cases, you should speak to an insurance advisor before acting.
 Your insurance policy contains limitations and restrictions which vary by province and may affect your coverage and/or determine whether or not benefits will be payable.